Gene Budig, academic who ran American League, dies at 81

 Gene Budig, academic who ran American League, dies at 81New

 NEW YORK (AP) — The former American League President Gene Budig has died.
 His death was announced Tuesday by the commissioner’s office and the Charleston RiverDogs, a minor league team he co-owned.
 No cause was given.
+He had been in hospice in South Carolina.
 Budig brought an academic pedigree to the job of AL president, and he was the last one to hold the post.
-He was on the job from 1994 until 2000 when owners abolished the position of league presidents.
-Budig was the chancellor at Kansas and president at West Virginia and Illinois State.
+He was on the job from 1994 until 2000 when owners abolished league presidents.
+Budig was the head of three universities — Kansas, West Virginia and Illinois State.
 He also was a newspaper reporter, governor’s assistant, major general in the Nebraska Air National Guard and a teacher at Princeton.
 Gene Budig was 81 years old.